 We take all accidents seriously and always log and phone home immediately if a child bangs their head.
 We have cold compresses stored in the freezer.

-We encourage all children to start school without nappies but will support any children struggling with this.
+We have changing facilities for our youngest children, and we support in children’s toilet training.
 We acknowledge that young children often have ‘accidents’ (i.e. wet themselves!) and have stocks of spare clothes and change anyone who needs it.
 We ask parents to help keep our stocks of clothes high by returning anything their child has borrowed.
-Children are changed in the open area outside the toilets.

 All large climbing equipment is checked by our site officer and fire alarms are held regularly in line with whole school policy.
 There is an annual external check of equipment.

 We follow whole school procedures for child protection (see separate policy).
-Sandy Mathewson, head teacher, is the designated safeguarding lead and all concerns are discussed with her.
+Christina Bek Larsen, head teacher, is the designated safeguarding lead and all concerns are discussed with her.